-- a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9 above. - The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least one third of the council to be given to the Proper Officer in accordance with standing order 9 above. - c The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.

-Dated 6th April 2016 Adopted 12th April 2016 Re-adopted 16th May 2017 Re-adopted 22nd May 2018 Re-adopted 21st May 2019 Re-adopted 23rd February 2021 Re-adopted 25th May 2021 Re-adopted 17th May 2022 Re-adopted 23rd May 2023
+Dated 6th April 2016 Adopted 12th April 2016 Re-adopted 16th May 2017 Re-adopted 22nd May 2018 Re-adopted 21st May 2019 Re-adopted 23rd February 2021 Re-adopted 25th May 2021 Re-adopted 17th May 2022 Re-adopted 23rd May 2023 Re-adopted 28th May 2024